 I’m going to guess your business is neither of those.

 Your company is a relationship-based company.
 For a client to decide to work with you they have to know, like and trust you.
 The way your service is offered – there is time to get to know you, spend time with you and trust you.
 What you offer isn’t low-dollar and in some cases a considerable purchase – think buying a home or allowing you to manage their wealth.

-So when you pay for a referral – commission or incentive – and especially one you don’t disclose, you violate the way we percieve your industry business.
+So when you pay for a referral – commission or incentive – and especially one you don’t disclose, you violate the way we perceive your industry conducts business.

 Here’s Why We Don’t Pay

 Some people are willing to ask to be compensated for sending a referral your way.
 But just because they ask doesn’t mean you should feel any obligation to meet their request.

 We know referrals only come from relationships and you should not commoditize your relationships.
 When you offer to pay for a referral you commoditize the relationship by turning the referral into a transaction, which it is not.

-Let’s put ourselves in the prospect’s shoes (the person who had a need or pain and is being referred to you).
+Let’s put ourselves in the prospect’s shoes (the person who had a need and is being referred to you).
 Imagine how they would feel to know that they were – potentially – only referred to you because the person referring them to you was going to make a commission.
 That is called sales.
 That is not a referral.
-That is not a buddy or colleague helping them with their problem; just a person making a buck off her problem or pain.
+That is not a colleague helping them with their problem; just a person making a buck off her problem or pain.

 Which means, you do not have to pay to receive referrals, and in fact, you shouldn’t agree to pay or offer to pay either.

 SECTION 5: The Time Suck Myth (Myth #4)